shu-htk/tip-dev/doc/ref/print.md

 tip> print
 usage: print args...
        println args...
- print arguments with macro variables formated.
+ print arguments with macro variables format.
                  (see also 'fmt' command)
 print  : line is not returned. (abbreviate to 'pr')
-println: line is returned. (abbreviate to 'prn')
+print-ln: line is returned. (abbreviate to 'prn')
 ```

 the following escape sequence is available.